SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 There will be several near-identical entries in `scientificName`.
 For example, there is one entry for `Ammospermophilis harrisi` and one entry for `Ammospermophilus harrisii`.
 These are both misspellings of `Ammospermophilus harrisi`.
 We will see how to correct these misspelled and mistyped entries in a later exercise.

-### Other types of facets
-As well as 'Text facets' OpenRefine also supports a range of other types of facet.
-These include:

-* Numeric facets
-* Scatterplot facets
-* Timeline facets (for dates)
-* Customized facets

-**Numeric and scatterplot facets** display graphs instead of lists of values.
-The numeric facet graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
-These facets are explored further in [Examining Numbers in OpenRefine](http://www.datacarpentry.org/OpenRefine-ecology-lesson/03-numbers/).

-**Customized facets** are a range of different types of facets, some of which are:

-* Word facet - this breaks down text into words and counts the number of records in which each word appears
-* Duplicates facet - this results in a binary facet of 'true' or 'false'.
-Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row
-* Text length facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
-This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g. if the values are expected to be years, any row with a text length more than 4 for that column is likely to be incorrect)
-* Facet by blank - a binary facet of 'true' or 'false'.
-Rows appear in the 'true' facet if they have no data present in that column.
-This is useful when looking for rows missing key data.

-Facets are used to group together common values.
-OpenRefine limits the number of values allowed in a single facet to ensure the software does not perform slowly or run out of memory.
-If you create a facet where there are many unique values (for example, a facet on a 'book title' column in a data set that has one row per book) the facet created will be very large and may either slow down the application, or OpenRefine will refuse to create the facet.

 > ## Exercise
 >